Obama offers $3.6 trillion deficit plan, would up taxes

 Obama's call to overhaul the U.S. tax code included a "Buffett Rule," named after billionaire investor Warren Buffett, that would set a minimum tax rate for people earning more than $1 million a year.

-It would only impact a tiny minority of the millions of Americans filing tax returns.
+It would only affect a tiny minority of the millions of Americans filing tax returns.
 But Obama aides say it would set a standard of fairness that would boost revenue if applied.

+Just hours after unveiling his plan, the president headlined a Democratic party fundraiser in New York attended by about 60 people paying $35,800 a plate.

+Standing in a posh apartment on Manhattan's Upper East Side, Obama said he was confident the American people supported his vision, and took a swipe at the Republicans opposing him.

 While critics derided Obama's plan as purely political, some analysts saw a sober bid to tackle big fiscal problems.